API Reference¶

 Added in version 0.6.1.

-Waits for a specified number of frames.
+Waits for a specified number of frames to elapse.

 await n_frames(2)